Top 10 Fears Students Face Before Starting College: Asked By Students and Answered by Psychology Professionals

 Think of what makes your body feel good and follow the 80/20 rule: 80% of nutritious foods and 20% that are a splurge, then meal prep or meal plan based on the dining plan.
 Also, remember water is essential, so bring a favorite refillable bottle to carry around campus!

-Additionally, this is not an endorsement of illegal underage drinking, however, according to the 2022 National Survey on Drug Use and Health, 49% of students reported drinking alcohol so the likelihood of students engaging in some form of drinking is almost 50/50.
-Drinks=calories, and causes a predisposition to more than 200 diseases including certain kinds of cancers, heart disease, hardening of the liver, and many more.
+Additionally, this is not an endorsement of illegal underage drinking; however, according to the 2022 National Survey on Drug Use and Health, 49% of students reported drinking alcohol, so the likelihood of students engaging in some form of drinking is almost 50/50.
+Drinks=calories, and cause a predisposition to more than 200 diseases, including certain kinds of cancers, heart disease, early onset of dementia, hardening of the liver, and many more.
 In essence, make good choices and be safe.

 9. How do I protect myself if I feel scared on campus?

 Never walk alone.
-Never go to or leave a party alone…always use the buddy system and always look out for friends….be sure to share all Uber or Lyft rides with a friend.
-Use the college-provided late night transportation options: on-demand shuttle buses, walking escorts, or free ride sharing options.
-Be sure to share whereabouts with friends and family.
+Never go to or leave a party alone…always use the buddy system and always look out for friends….
+Be sure to share all Uber or Lyft rides with a friend.
+Use the college-provided late-night transportation options: on-demand shuttle buses, walking escorts, or free ride-sharing options.
+Be sure to share your whereabouts with friends and family.

 10. How do I best manage my time?